 Navigating the Complex Waters of Pure Economic Loss in Tort Law

 Pure economic loss, a complex area of tort law, refers to financial losses that are not directly caused by physical damage to a person or property.
-This contrasts with consequential economic loss, which arises from physical damage.
+Also, this contrasts with consequential economic loss, which arises from physical damage.
 Understanding the intricacies of pure economic loss claims is crucial for businesses, professionals, and individuals alike, as it significantly impacts liability and the potential for compensation.
-This article delves into the nuances of pure economic loss tort law, exploring its complexities, limitations, and potential avenues for recovery.
+This article looks at the nuances of pure economic loss tort law, exploring its complexities, limitations, and potential avenues for recovery.

 Introduction: Defining the Boundaries of Liability